-Four vying for three open seats on Roy-Hart School Board
+Four vying for three open seats on Roy-Hart school board

 Brian Sullivan

-Sullivan, an Engineer with All Metal Works, has two children that attend the elementary school in the Roy-Hart district.
+Sullivan, an engineer with All Metal Works, has two children attending Roy-Hart Elementary.

-He is also a part of the district Technology Committee and the Parent Teacher Association.
+Sullivan is a member of the district Technology Committee and the Parent Teacher Association.

-If elected, Sullivan said he would focus on being involved with the capital project and would like to see a new wing constructed at the high school as well as the day-to-day functions of the schools.
+If elected, Sullivan said he would focus equally on future and present matters in the district: addition of a new wing at the high school and the day-to-day functioning of all three schools.

 Jeffrey Waters

-Waters, a retired Middleport police officer, is also an incumbent and has been a member of the school board for 15 years.
+Waters, a retired Middleport police officer, has been a member of the school board for 15 years.

-If re-elected, his top priority would be to continue to improve safety for students and faculty in the district by proposing the installation of physical barriers around the grounds of the school buildings.
+If re-elected, Waters said, his top priority would be to continue to improve safety for students and faculty.
+He’d like to see physical barriers installed around the grounds at each school building, he said.

-“My focus is on securing the building now as opposed to reacting to active shooters,” Waters said.
+“My focus is on securing the building now as opposed to reacting to active shooters.”

 Commented